-Contractors entering into an agreement for services to the General Services Administration (GSA) and/or its Federal customers shall be contractually subject to all GSA and Federal IT Security standards, policies, and reporting requirements.
+A. Contractors entering into an agreement for services to the General Services Administration (GSA) and/or its Federal customers shall be contractually subject to all GSA and Federal IT Security standards, policies, and reporting requirements.
 The contractor shall meet and comply with all GSA IT Security Policies and all applicable GSA and NIST standards and guidelines, other Government-wide laws and regulations for protection and security of Information Technology.

-All GSA contractors must comply with the GSA policies below (these documents are all referenced within the GSA IT Security Policy).
+All GSA contractors must comply with the GSA policies below (these documents are all referenced within the GSA IT Security Policy) with the exception of those contractors who have transitioned to VDI.

-- GSA Information Technology (IT) Security Policy, CIO P 2100.1. - GSA Order CIO P 2181.1 "GSA HSPD-12 Personal Identity Verification and Credentialing Handbook", dated October 20, 2008. - GSA Order ČIO 2104.1, "GSA Information Technology (IT) General Rules of Behavior", dated July 3, 2003. - GSA Order CPO 1878.1, "GSA Privacy Act Program", dated September 2, 2014. - GSA IT Security Procedural Guide 04-26, "FISMA Implementation"." - o GSA IT Security Procedural Guide 06-29, "Contingency Plan Testing"." - GSA IT Security Procedural Guide 06-30, "Managing Enterprise Risk." - GSA IT Security Procedural Guide 08-39, "FY 15 IT Security Program Management Implementation Plan." - GSA IT Security Procedural Guide 09-44, "Plan of Action and Milestones (POA&M)."
+- 1. GSA Information Technology (IT) Security Policy, CIO P 2100.1. - 2.
+GSA Order CIO P 2181.1 "GSA HSPD-12 Personal Identity Verification and Credentialing Handbook", dated October 20, 2008. - 3.
+GSA Order CIO 2104.1, "GSA Information Technology (IT) General Rules of Behavior", dated July 3, 2003. - 4.
+GSA Order CPO 1878.1, "GSA Privacy Act Program", dated September 2, 2014. - 5.
+GSA IT Security Procedural Guide 04-26, "FISMA Implementation"." - 6.
+GSA IT Security Procedural Guide 06-29, "Contingency Plan Testing"." - 7.
+GSA IT Security Procedural Guide 06-30, "Managing Enterprise Risk." - 8.
+GSA IT Security Procedural Guide 08-39, "FY 15 IT Security Program Management Implementation Plan." - 9.
+GSA IT Security Procedural Guide 09-44, "Plan of Action and Milestones (POA&M)." - 10.
+GSA-IT Security-09-48, Revision 3, "Security Language for IT Acquisition Efforts"